docker/docs/compose/rails.md

 title: "Quickstart: Compose and Rails"
 ---

-This Quickstart guide will show you how to use Docker Compose to set up and run a Rails/PostgreSQL app.
+This Quickstart guide shows you how to use Docker Compose to set up and run a Rails/PostgreSQL app.
 Before starting, you'll need to have [Compose installed](install.md).